Richie Incognito: 2008 season

-Incognito started 15 games at right guard for the Rams, also seeing some playing time at center.
-On October 17, Incognito was fined three times for a total of $35,000 after the game versus the Washington Redskins.
-His violations during the game included repeatedly berating an official, a "major face mask" on a field goal attempt, and a chop block.
+Incognito started 15 games at right guard for the Rams, and also saw some playing time at center.
+On October 17, Incognito was fined three times for a total of $35,000 after the game against the Washington Redskins.
+His violations included repeatedly berating an official, a "major face mask" on a field goal attempt, and a chop block.
 The last penalty was not called during the game, but was detected on a video review.
 Incognito's behavior nearly led to a loss after he was called for a 15-yard personal foul penalty before the eventual game-winning field goal.

 Incognito was part of an offensive line that allowed 45 sacks.
-Although this was still among the league's 10 worst in terms of sacks allowed, it was the fewest allowed by the Rams since 2003.
+Although this was among the league's 10 worst in terms of sacks allowed, it was the fewest allowed by the Rams since 2003.
 Following the 2008 season, Incognito became a restricted free agent, although he continued to work out with the Rams during the off-season.

 2009 season

 On April 17, 2009, the Rams offered Incognito a one-year tender worth $1.01 million, which he signed on May 3.
 Incognito started all nine games in which he played for the Rams in 2009.
 On December 13, during the first half of a 47–7 loss to the Tennessee Titans, Incognito drew two 15-yard penalties for headbutting Titans players.
 Head coach Steve Spagnuolo benched him for the second half, and the two got into a heated confrontation on the sidelines.
-It was the second time Incognito had been benched for losing his composure; he had been pulled from the season opener against Seattle for two personal fouls.
+It was the second time Incognito was benched for losing his composure; he had been pulled from the season opener against Seattle for two personal fouls.
 However, the Titans incident was the last straw; the Rams waived him two days after the game.
 In 2013, former Rams general manager Billy Devaney told ESPN that Spagnuolo had given Incognito numerous chances to clean up his act, and had put him on notice that the Rams would cut ties with him if he couldn't control his anger.

 The two personal fouls led to a $50,000 fine from the NFL and a letter from the league office warning him that "future infractions of the types you have committed may lead to increased disciplinary action up to and including suspension."
 In four years with the Rams from 2006 to 2009, Incognito drew 38 penalties, including seven unnecessary roughness calls, more than any other player during that span.

-Buffalo Bills (2009)
+Buffalo Bills (first stint)

-2009 season

 Incognito was claimed by the Buffalo Bills off waivers on December 16, with the Miami Dolphins also submitting a claim.
 Incognito started the final three games of the season at the right guard position and helped block for Buffalo running back Fred Jackson's 212-yard rushing performance against Indianapolis on January 3.
 After the season, Incognito was a restricted free agent and the Bills declined to re-sign him.

-Miami Dolphins (2010–2013)

-On March 17, 2010, Incognito signed a one-year deal with the Miami Dolphins.